geoffreyweal/ORCA_Mechanism_Procedure/README.md

 **NOTE 4**: While ORCA has been told to use 2000 (MB) * 32 = 64 GB in the ``.inp`` file, we have told slurm to reserve ``72GB`` of memory.
 It is a good idea to give your ORCA job a few GBs of RAM extra in slurm just in case ORCA accidentally goes over it's allocated RAM.
 Here, I have abitrarily given this job 12GB more RAM just in case.

+### What to do if you have more than one reactant (or product)

+Sometime if you have more reactant (or product), you may also need to obtain the energy of the reactants (or products) when they are separated.
+Sometimes you can just calculate these separately as their own ORCA calculations.
+However, for system involving metals in particular, it is a good idea to check if there is a transition state for a metal coordinating to a ligand.
+There probably should not be, but is good to check.
+In this case, read the [ORCA Coalesce Reactants Procedure](https://github.com/geoffreyweal/ORCA_Coalesce_Reactants_Procedure) tutorial to understand how to check this.

 ### Outputs from ORCA

 When ORCA is running, it will output several files, including an ``output.out`` file, an ``orca.xyz`` file, and an ``orca_trj.xyz`` file.